 Some hotels/hostels don’t provide this, but there’s no need to load up.
 A couple of small bottles is enough.

 You can find most meds anywhere in Southeast Asia.
 All you need to go is head to the next 7/11.
-That said, it’s better to have some with you, in case you start feeling bad in a long plane/bus/train trip or are stuck in an remote area.
+That said, it’s better to have some with you, in case you start feeling bad on a long plane/bus/train trip or are stuck in a remote area.

 - Mosquito repellent

 Another key item.
 A good repellent can protect you from severe tropical diseases.
-Make sure you use one with high percentage of DEET, specially if you’re going on the rainy season.
-I use RELEC.
+Use one with high percentage of DEET for higher effectiveness – especially if you’re going on the rainy season or into malaria or dengue areas.

 For allergies.
 Even you are not aware of any, you may find one new!